£35.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Ritchey Road Pro ahead handlebar stem, hailing from the United States and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 185 grams.
+Shimano Deore set of 4 rim brake pads (or blocks, or shoes if you prefer), hailing from Japan and in production during the 1990s (yet still new & unused after all this time).
+Weighing in at 110 grams (the weight and price displayed is for 4 pads).
 A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW